best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 The guidance may also be helpful for users of official statistics or other government analysis.

 This guidance has been developed by the Reproducible Analytical Pipelines (RAP) team in the Methodology and Quality Directorate at the [Office for National Statistics](https://www.ons.gov.uk/aboutus).
 Methodology and Quality Directorate supports government analysis by providing guidance, consultancy and training.
-We do this on behalf of the [Analysis Function](https://www.gov.uk/government/organisations/government-analysis-function).
+We do this for the [Analysis Function](https://www.gov.uk/government/organisations/government-analysis-function).

 ### Lessons learned in software engineering can be translated to official statistics and analysis

-For producers, processes for analysis have often been constrained by inappropriate, proprietary software that makes them inefficient and quality assurance difficult.
+For producers, processes for analysis have often been made harder by inappropriate, proprietary software.
+This makes them inefficient and quality assurance difficult.
 This has caused frustration for producers and their managers as quality issues recur and analysis becomes resource-intensive.
 Developing bespoke software using some best practices from software engineering helps to alleviate this.